Isolated Iceland: Private Hiking and Driving Tour

 Immerse yourself in colorful landscapes

-Not many people get a chance to witness the beauty of the wild and often impenetrable Highlands.
-As you reach the remote corners of this volcanic island, you’ll feel like you’ve stepped into another dimension.
+Few people ever get a chance to witness the beauty of the rugged, often impenetrable Highlands.
+While traveling across this mysterious land shaped by the elements, you’ll feel like you’ve stepped into another dimension.

-Valley of Tears boasts dozens of waterfalls pouring out the walls of a small canyon.
+The Valley of Tears boasts dozens of waterfalls pouring out the walls of a remote canyon.

-The 800-meter volcano called Mælifell is renowned for its vivid green coloration.
+The 800-meter volcano of Mælifell is renowned for its vivid green coloration.

-The lake Langisjór in the midst of the Highland is one of the largest natural lakes in the country.
+Lake Langisjór in the heart of the Highlands is one of the largest natural lakes in the country.

-Many hikers decide to soak in a geothermal lake surrounded by mountains and sheep peacefully grazing next to our clothes.
+How about a peaceful soak in a geothermal lake surrounded by colorful mountains and grazing sheep?